getdish/dish/docs/nate.md

     - discussions within lists
     - auto-lists based on your votes
     - communities
+    - more interesting dishes to explore
+        - quesabirria
     - this flow:
         - favorite dishes like quesabirria
         - home now shows relevant favorites nearby thats open_now by default